Lyme disease and relapsing fever found in Australian patients

 The results, which have not yet been published in a scientific journal, were described by IGeneX CEO and laboratory director, Dr Jyotsna Shah, in an interview with Marie Brown.

 IGeneX is a US pathology laboratory specialising in tick-borne disease, located in California.

-“Our study showed that 21% of these Australian patients had been exposed to Borrelia burgdorferi sensu lato, the causative agent of Lyme disease, 18% to the tick-borne relapsing fever Borrelia group, while a further 7% were exposed to both groups of Borrelia,” said Dr Shah.
+“Our study showed that 21% of these Australian patients had been exposed to Borrelia burgdorferi (sensu lato – in the broadest sense), the causative agent of Lyme disease, 18% to the tick-borne relapsing fever Borrelia group, while a further 7% were exposed to both groups of Borrelia”

 “It’s important to remember that these were samples from sick patients, so the overall positivity rate of 46% for exposure to Borrelia was not surprising”, said Dr Shah.
 The high proportion of patients positive for tick-borne relapsing fever, approximately one in four, was also “not a surprise”.